Medicine According to

 - Tsi lu gi (Welcome, in Cherokee)

-TeePee Trading Post.
+to the TeePee Trading Post.
 Lift that hide flap and come right on

 in.
 Here, you'll find some great items